Whatsapp

 Saywite

-Saw; It is represented by the llama, the condor, the pumas, toads, the snake, the lobster, the spider, the lizard, and its archaeological remains such as Machupicchu, Pisac, Ollantaytambo, Saqsayhuamac, Tipón, Pikillaqta.
+• Highlands: It is represented by the llama, the condor, the puma, the toad, the snake, the lizard, among others.
+References to Machupicchu, Pisac, Ollantaytambo, Sacsayhuamán, Tipón, and Pikillaqta are also identified.

 What is so impressive about carvings on a stone?